-This enduring, scaly little mammal has an unfortunate tagline: the most illegally trafficked animal in the world.
+This artwork celebrates the anatomy of a scaly, enduring little mammal with an unfortunate tagline: the world’s most illegally trafficked animal.

-This Sunda Pangolin screen print has been designed and hand-printed by Ed and James in a limited edition of 40 prints.
 They use Fedrigoni’s 350gsm Freelife Cento, a carbon balanced paper which Fedrigoni create in collaboration with The World Land Trust.
-Numbered and embossed, this interactive fourteen-layer screen print is comprised of thirteen layers of water based pigment ink, finished with one layer of phosphorescent ink.
+Numbered and embossed, this interactive thirteen-layer screen print is comprised of twelve layers of water based pigment ink, finished with one layer of phosphorescent ink.

 “Through our art, we are giving a voice to the animals that are far too often overlooked and unheard.
 We hope these prints create a platform that inspires curiosity and moves more people to take action.”

 James Harrison, Printmaker & co-founder of Under the Skin